ehmicky/dev-tasks/README.md

 # Add to a new repository

-To add to a new repository copy the setup from other repositories using this module such as [`log-process-errors`](https://github.com/ehmicky/log-process-errors).
+To add to a new repository copy the relevant top-level files and dependencies from other repositories using this module such as [`log-process-errors`](https://github.com/ehmicky/log-process-errors).

 Custom Gulp tasks can be specified using a `gulp` top-level folder: